-The use of DfP has increased in recent years following policy changes within the Crown Office and Procurators Fiscal Service (COPFS) and the revision of the Lord Advocate's guidance.
-The ambition of ensuring efficient and effective justice as part of the Justice Vision and the Renew, Recovery and Transition agenda may also increase the use of DfP in the coming years.
+The use of DfP has increased in recent years following policy changes within the Crown Office and Procurators Fiscal Service (COPFS) and the revision of the Lord Advocate's guidance, and instruction to avoid prosecutions of some individuals depending on their circumstances.
+These changes result in DfP being adopted more often and for a wider range of matters than had been the case in recent years.
+The ambition of ensuring efficient and effective justice as part of the Justice Vision and the Recover, Renew and Transform agenda will also increase the use of DfP in the coming years.
 In light of this, a section dedicated to practice in this area is warranted.

-Whilst the contents of this section are as current as possible, it should be noted that the recently published joint review of diversion may well lead to a range of changes to the process through which DfP is delivered.
-The 32 recommendations contained therein are likely to result in slightly different approaches to certain situations, as well as improve multiagency communication between partners, accused individuals and those who have been victims of crime.
-A working group consisting of various stakeholders has subsequently been set up to take heed of, and propose responses to, the review.
+Whilst the contents of this section are as current as possible, it should be noted that the publication of the Joint Review of Diversion from Prosecution in 2023 will result in a range of changes to the process through which DfP is delivered.
+The 32 recommendations contained therein are likely to result in slightly different approaches to certain situations, as well as improve multi-agency communication between partners, accused individuals and those who have been victims of crime.
+A working group consisting of various stakeholders was subsequently established in 2023 to take heed of, and propose responses to, the review.
+Their work continues at the time of writing; updates will be shared through CYCJ and other partners at the appropriate time.